-Semester at Sea gives you a taste of the entire globe as you travel more than 24,000 nautical miles to as many as 13 off-the-beaten-path international destinations ... or to a single fascinating world region for intensive exploration.
+Semester at Sea gives you a taste of the entire globe as you travel more than 25,000 nautical miles, through 4 continents, to as many as 12 off-the-beaten-path international destinations.

 Since 1963, more than 45,000 students from colleges and universities around the world have studied with Semester at Sea, traveling to non-traditional destinations in 60 countries.
-The Institute for Shipboard Education administers the program, and the University of Virginia, the #2 ranked public institution in the U.S., is the academic sponsor.
+The Institute for Shipboard Education administers the program, and Colorado State University is the academic sponsor.
 Students choose from more than 70 courses in a variety of disciplines.
 Professors on the program are internationalists who integrate course content with field practice.
 The program is open to anyone from any major and any accredited college or university.

 - Global Studies

-- Choose from a 108-day fall/spring voyage around the world, or 68-day summer regional program
+- A 108-day fall/spring voyage around the world

 - Apx.
 70 courses offered in a variety of disciplines